Feel free to contact Yehu: yehu.moran at mail.huji.ac.il / yehum79 at yahoo.com

 Evolution of sea anemone (and other strange animal) toxins

-This is a study I initialized as a PhD student in Tel Aviv University at the lab of Prof. Michael Gurevitz and I pursue it further in my postdoc as a side project (toxinology is a very sad addiction).
+This is a study I initialized as a PhD student in Tel Aviv University at the lab of Prof. Michael Gurevitz and I pursued it further in my postdoc as a side project (toxinology is a very sad addiction) and now as a PI.
 We published several papers about the unusual evolutionary patterns we discovered in sea anemone and scorpion toxins and speculated regarding the factors driving their selection.
 In general, animal toxins just like immunology-related proteins are a vast playground for strong adaptive selection as they are involved in a never-ending "arms-race" of prey and predator.
 We also found evidence for an unusual mode of evolution, called "concerted evolution" in the toxin genes of sea anemones.
-Further, in a recent paper we also show that the expression of neurotoxins happens in several anemone species such as Nematostella not only in nematocytes (stinging cells) but in gland cells.
+Further, we also show that the expression of neurotoxins happens in several anemone species such as Nematostella not only in nematocytes (stinging cells) but in gland cells (see here).
 This finding challenges the common statement presented in many invertebrate zoology textbooks that peptide cnidarian toxins are produced exclusively in nematocytes.
 The ecological shifts which led to toxin expression in different cell populations of closely-related species are of great interest and open the field to eco-evo studies.
 We also employed proteomic methods for the study of the venom components of Nematosella nematocytes and recently published those results.

 Our research is generously funded by the Binational Science Foundation (BSF), the European Research Council (ERC), German-Israeli Foundation for Scientific Research and Development (GIF), the Israel Council of Higher Learning, the Israel Science Foundation (ISF) and the Marie Curie Actions of the European Commission.
 We are grateful for this support.